 StruMM3D needs a file named Str3DiDrive.Dat, for its proper functioning.
 This file is included in all installation packages, and should have been installed into Drive C:\ProgramData\Str3Di after your first use of StruMM3D.
 If your installation tells you that it is missing, look for a duplicate in X:\Str3Di, where the program is installed.
 If this file is missing from X:\Str3Di then you can get a copy from StruMM3DUpd.Exe, above and place it in X:\Str3Di.
 Follow the instructions described above (New Users).

 You are encouraged to place a shortcut to StruMM3D on your desktop.
 While executing, StruMM3D, click on HELP in the main menu, and then there is an option to place a shortcut onto your desktop.
 Do that.
 Otherwise, open Windows Explorer, navigate to the directory X:\ Str3Di, left-click on the file StruMM3D and create the shortcut.
 Drag the shortcut to the desktop.

-If you have any trouble, just send us an e-mail so that we can assist you.
+If you have any trouble, with the installation, or the software, just send us an e-mail, to customer support, so that we can assist you.

 Return to Exorga's Home Page.